tjordanart/hacker-simulator/README.md

 This project was created to practice:

 * Python loops
-* Conditional statements
+* Functions
 * String manipulation
 * Random data generation
 * Terminal animations
+* Timing controls
-* Program organization and readability
+* Program organization
+* Creating interactive command-line applications

 ⸻

+Future Improvements

+Possible additions:

+* User-controlled mission paths
+* Multiple simulation scenarios
+* Interactive command system
+* Custom terminal themes
+* More advanced animations
+* Save and load functionality

+⸻

 Disclaimer

-This is a fictional cybersecurity-themed simulation created for programming practice.
+This is a fictional cybersecurity simulation created for educational and entertainment purposes.

-No actual systems are accessed, scanned, attacked, or compromised.
+No real systems are accessed, scanned, attacked, or compromised.
+This project only creates the appearance of a cybersecurity terminal experience.

 ⸻